Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-attribute-selectors.md

 </div>
 ```

 We are going to be styling links today.
-They all have their own characteristics.
+They all have their characteristics.

 ## CSS [attribute="value"] Selector